arendjr/phebe/phebe/src/content/blog/post-architecture-premature-abstraction-is-the-root-of-all-evil.md

 ```

 It would do the exact same thing.
 No extra code (one line less even), and no
 unnecessary abstraction.
-So how is the latter worse than the former?
+So we should ask ourselves the question: Is the latter
+in any way worse than the former?

 If you had asked me that question 20 years ago, I might have tried to come up
 with arguments about how the former represented _good design_ because it was